sidhartha11/InterviewTricks/README.md

 # InterviewTricks
-Decided To Store Various Trick Coding Exercises That Interviewers Try To Trick You With :)
-Well, there are various trick coding interview questions that interviewers always try to trip up Java Programmers with.
-Most of the coding questions are useless in the real world.
-However, since it is popular among various companies to ask such useless coding exercizes I decided to collect as many of them that I hear about and place them here in this repository.
-Feel free to contribute by making a pull request.
-If I think it deems worthy I will put in the repository and put your name as the contributor.
+# Decided to store various types of exercises that fall under the following categories:
+1. Trick questions that my friends tell me about.
+2. Common algorithms, linkedlist,queue, tree, trie/suffix trees, sorts, searches
+3. Numerical algorithms that commonly pop up as Trick interview questions
+4. JDK8 Lambda examples
+5. Many examples are documented and illustrated from the seminal , yet old , book "Concurrency In Practice".
+I have tried add JDK8 lambda expressions to the examples wherever possible.

+CONTRIBUTE!
+CONTRIBUTE!
+Feel free to offer pull requests.
+If I like your request I will add it to my repository noting your contribution.
+I'll pay special attention to any Dynamic programming examples or any experimental Trie algorithms you might know about.

 ## NOTE: items marked with a ++  have been implemented but not transferred to the git repo yet.
 ## I will try to keep of list of what I have put here thus far:
 1. find all pairs in an array that sum up to some input number.